How to Make a Small Room Look Bigger

 While our home is spacious in square footage, the older 70s layout made for choppy, small spaces throughout.
 We’ve made a lot of changes over our years of living here (see our full Before and After photo tour to catch up) but sometimes, a small room just is what it is.

 You know, the kind of room you can barely walk into and turn around in?
-Our home boasts a small living room, a couple of small powder rooms and had a small eat in kitchen prior to reworking it.
+Even though our home has more than enough space for our family, we have a choppy layout.
+We have done the best we can with a small living room, small powder rooms and other tight areas.

 These small spaces can still be functional (and beautiful).
 Often, they have to be.
 You can live big with these small room ideas!